flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMBasic.md

     sbatch --test-only <name of script>.sh

-(NOTE: this does not actually submit anything)
+This does not actually submit anything.
+Useful for testing new scripts for errors.

 ## Job information